 That’s why Good On You ratings only consider publicly reported data.
 Brands need to openly communicate their progress and empower consumers with reliable information about how they’re working with their suppliers to address their impacts.
 When they do, it works: research by McKinsey and our own insights show that consumers are shifting their spending—not just their attitudes—to products that are labelled with credible ESG claims.
 And this isn’t just a consumer pressure—major retailers see the value of better data across their operations too.
 Clément Jeannin, group director of sustainability at Unibail-Rodamco-Westfield puts it this way: “Good On You is the only rating platform of its kind that assesses brands across their entire value chain.
 The launch into beauty expands the coverage across our retail portfolio—providing valuable data to inform our business decisions, driving progress with tenants, and meeting the changing needs of consumers.”

-Innovative brands and retailers can lead a more transparent future
+Innovative brands and retailers have a big opportunity

 Like with many business problems, where there’s a gap, there’s also an opportunity.
 For the beauty industry, there’s an opportunity to create value in the market for consumers with the sustainability information they’re looking for.